GavinAshworth/NoMoMomoGameJam/FEEDBACK.md

 - Once changed, abilities sound FX were very representative of each element.

 - The ability to replay the boss level would be an interesting addition to the game after completing all the levels.

+*Feedback was conducted in early stages of game development with players having high experience in gaming and development, average web experience and minimal gameplay experience.*

+-- Playtesting conducted by **Jimi Ademola**